Putu-Suabawa/randomMessage/README.md

 ### What it is?

 This program will generate random message whenever the user runs the program.
-The message can be either Zodiac fortune telling for the day, inspirational quotes, or jokes.
+The message can be either Zodiac fortune telling for the day, quotesby famouse person, or jokes.

 ### How to run the program?